Generator Safety Guide (2026)

 The four rules that prevent 95% of generator deaths:

-- Distance saves lives: Minimum 20 feet from any door, window, or vent with exhaust pointed away
+- Distance saves lives: More than 20 feet from any window, door, or vent with exhaust pointed away

 - Never backfeed: Use transfer switch/interlock - never plug generator into wall outlets